What is Digital Literacy? And Why It Matters

 🧩 Communication

-Digital literacy includes being able to communicate respectfully online, work in teams across platforms, and understand tone and context in digital conversations.
+Being able to communicate respectfully online, work in teams across platforms, and understand tone and context in digital conversations.

-🧩 Safety, Privacy, and Security Awareness
+🧩 Safety, Security, and Privacy

 🧩 Digital Citizenship and Ethics